Investigations

 Voluntary resolution

-Most complaints received by the Branch are solved through voluntary resolution.
+Most Employment Standards complaints are solved through voluntary resolution.
 Employees and employers often want to resolve disputes in a timely, fair and respectful manner.
 Investigators help them reach an early resolution by explaining the issues and the law.
 Each party has a reasonable opportunity to understand whether wages are owing and how they're calculated if so.

 Voluntary resolution can meet the parties’ needs without a legal decision.
 It is almost always faster than a formal determination.
 An employer and employee can agree to resolve some or all of a complaint at any time before the investigation ends.
 The investigator can provide a settlement agreement to make the resolution binding.